Logo

 The most common error in tinnitus treatment - by Dr. Hamid Djalilian, ENT physician and tinnitus specialist.

-Is somatic tinnitus really a form of atypical migraine?
-Learn more about this with tinnitus specialist, Dr. Hamid Djalilian.
+Learn more about migraine and ear ringing in this ENT Podcast with tinnitus specialist Dr. Hamid Djalilian.